Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 - **Buttons at the end of the instrument line:** Popup for selecting the MIDI key.
 - **Spinbox for setting MIDI input channel for an instrument.**
 - **Column labels:** Show the MIDI key the instrument can be mapped to.
 The "Any" label indicates that the instrument will be played by pressing any key.
+- **noff:** Turns off/on to ignore the NOTE OFF when the MIDI key is released.
 - **Green circle:** Indicates which instrument is mapped to which output channel and can be changed by left-clicking on the grid cell.
 - **Limiter slider:** Controls the limiter for the current instrument.
 - **"M" button:** Mutes the current instrument.